Zalavas: Russian Empire

 In the early 19th century the village was inherited by the Michałowskis.
 As part of the dowry of Helena Michałowska, it passed to her husband, Antoni Billewicz, who then bequeathed it to their daughter, Maria Billewiczówna.
 In 1863, after marrying Józef Wincenty Piłsudski, the village became the property of the Piłsudski family.
-It was in the manor house located near the village, called Zułów, that both their sons were born, Bronisław Piłsudski, on November 2, 1866, and Józef Piłsudski, on December 5, 1867.
+It was in the manor house located near the village, called Zułów, that both of their sons were born, Bronisław Piłsudski, on November 2, 1866, and Józef Piłsudski, on December 5, 1867.

 In July 1874, the local manor burned down and the family moved to Vilnius.
-Soon afterward the family was forced to sell most of their property in Lithuania including Zalavas and nineteen other villages, to pay for legal expenses and fines for Bronisław, who was involved in an assassination attempt on the life of Tsar Alexander III of Russia.
-In 1882 the village was bought by Michał Ogiński, an heir to the Ogiński family who had owned it in the 18th century.
-However, as the policies of Russification of former lands in the Polish–Lithuanian Commonwealth forbade Poles to purchase any real estate, he was forced to sell it to a Russian merchant from Riga named Klim.
+Soon afterward, the family was forced to sell most of their property in Lithuania including Zalavas and nineteen other villages, to pay for legal expenses and fines for Bronisław, who was involved in an assassination attempt on the life of Tsar Alexander III of Russia.
+In 1882, the village was bought by Michał Ogiński, an heir to the Ogiński family, who had owned it in the 18th century.
+However, as the policies of Russification of the former lands of the Polish–Lithuanian Commonwealth forbade Poles from purchasing any real estate, he was forced to sell it to a Russian merchant from Riga named Klim.
 The latter sold the village to a certain imperial officer named Kuronosov, who divided the property, sold most of the forests, and was forced to abandon the area in 1915, during World War I.